asagi4/comfyui-prompt-control/README.md

 ## PCSplitSampling
 Causes sampling to be split into multiple sampler calls instead of relying on timesteps for scheduling.
 This makes the schedules more accurate, but seems to cause weird behaviour with SDE samplers.
 (Upstream bug?)

+## PromptControlSimple
+This node exists purely for convenience.
+It's a combination of `PromptToSchedule`, `ScheduleToPrompt`, `ScheduleToModel` and `FilterSchedule` such that it provides as output a model, positive conds and negative conds, both with and without any specified filters applied.

+This makes it handy for quick one- or two-pass workflows.

 ## Older nodes